The Knight in the Panther's Skin: Translations

-Within Georgia, the poem has been translated into other Kartvelian languages like Laz, Svan and Mingrelian languages.
+Within Georgia, the poem has been translated into other Kartvelian languages like Laz, Svan and Mingrelian.

 Outside of Georgia, interest in the poem first appeared in 1802, when Eugene Bolkhovitinov published a verbatim translation of the first stanza of the poem into Russian.
 In France in 1828, Marie-Félicité Brosset made his first partial French translation.
 In the 19th century the poem saw full translations into Polish, German and Russian.
 In 1845, extracts were published in Russian, French and Armenian.
+In the late 19th century, Arthur and Bertha von Suttner collaborated to bring the poem to a wider European audience.

 Vahan Terian, a prominent Georgian-born Armenian poet, translated the prelude, which was first published posthumously in 1922.
 It was praised by Nicholas Marr.
 In 1912, Marjory Wardrop published the first English translation available.
 In 1968, a verse translation by Venera Urushadze was published in Georgia.
-A translation was made into modern Azerbaijanian language in 1978 by Dilara Aliyeva.
+It was also translated into modern Azerbaijani in 1978 by Dilara Aliyeva.
 In 2015, an English poetic translation by Lyn Coffin was published, combining literary achievement with academic precision.